Explainability of deep vision-based autonomous driving systems: Review and challenges: Designing an explainable driving model

-A neural network makes its decisions by automatically constructing intermediate representations of the data.
+\updatedlast{ The task of autonomous driving consists in continuously producing the suitable vehicle commands, \ie steering angle, brake, and throttle controls.
+A very appealing solution is to train a neural network to directly predict these values \citep{DBLP:conf/nips/Pomerleau88,pilotnet,codevilla2018end}.
+However, having a system that directly predicts these command values may not be satisfactory in terms of interpretability, as it may fail to communicate the precise understanding of the surroundings from the perception models, as well as local objectives that the vehicle is attempting to attain. }

 One way of creating interpretable driving models is to enforce that some information, different than the one directly needed for driving, is present in these features.
-A first class of methods, presented in \autoref{sec:5:intermediate:supervised}, uses \emph{supervised learning} to specify the content of those representation spaces.
 Doing so, the prediction of a driving decision can be accompanied by an auxiliary output that provides a human-understandable view of the information contained in the intermediate features.
-In the second class of methods, detailed in \autoref{sec:5:intermediate:unsupervised}, this representation space is constrained in an \emph{unsupervised} fashion, where a structure can be enforced so that the features automatically recognize and differentiate high-level latent concepts.
+Moreover, as was stated in \citep{doescomputervisionmatterforaction}, sensorimotor agents benefit, in terms of accuracy, from predicting explicit intermediate scene representations in parallel to their main task.
+In \citep{guidedsupervision}, as illustrated in \autoref{fig:sec:5:mehta}, a neural network learns to predict control outputs from input images.
+Its training is helped with auxiliary tasks that aim at recognizing high-level action primitives (\eg ``stop'', ``slow down'', ``turn left'', \textit{etc}.) and visual affordances in the CARLA simulator \citep{carla}.